MarcusCemes/image-processing-pipeline/packages/cli/README.md

 #### 🔖 Metadata

 Every image is accompanied by a **metadata** object, which is a collection of key-value pairs that describe the image.
-Pipes may modify an image#s metadata object, which can later be used to customise the output filename or to create an image **manifest** file.
+Pipes may modify an image's metadata object, which can later be used to customise the output filename or to create an image **manifest** file.

 ### Features